kewde/slate/source/index.md

 ## Introduction

-ShadowCash has implemented a P2P (peer-to-peer) Instant Messaging system utilizing  state-of-the-art encryption technology to keep your communications private.
+ShadowChat is a P2P (peer-to-peer) Instant Messaging system utilizing  state-of-the-art encryption technology to keep your communications private.
 All messages are encrypted by the proven **AES-256-CBC algorithm**, and distributed between nodes in such a way as to prevent the recipients of messages from being inferred by assailants utilizing  sophisticated traffic analysis, even if the assailants can view the entire network and/or run nodes of the network.

 To eliminate the risk and hassle of sharing passwords, we utilize the proven and trusted method of **Elliptic Curve Diffie-Hellman (ECDH) key exchange**.
 The Elliptic Curve Digital Signature Algorithm (ECDSA) is used to give you confidence that the messages you received came from the original recipient and remained untouched in propagation.
-Messages are distributed over the preexisting ShadowCoin p2p network, and a copy of each encrypted message is stored on each node for a period of 48 hours.
+Messages are distributed over the preexisting Shadow P2P network, and a copy of each encrypted message is stored on each node for a period of 48 hours.

 ## Key Sharing